earthly/website/blog/_posts/2023-03-14-what-is-nix.md

 {% include quotes/what_is_nix/jeff_zellner.html %}

 I think it's really magical because I love breaking things.
 I don't even really do that much development anymore, but I just like the idea that I can apply the configuration to my machine, I can revert it, I could destroy my machine and rebuild it...
 I don't leverage any of the, like real package manager capabilities to do development.
 In fact, I don't even know how that works very well.
 I'm pretty much just focused on: I have this great monolithic, relatively monolithic, configuration file, and it makes my machine exactly how I want it, sets up my window manager, sets up my vim.rc, it sets up my terminal.
 Just everything is exactly configured, not just at, you know, a package layer, but deep down into the configuration of packages.
 And that's really powerful, I think.

 I don't use it for development and like building a nice environment to deploy software.
 I feel like that's probably its superpower.
 I just don't use it that way.
 So in my mind, like Nix, particularly, NixOS is just like, if you're the kind of person that runs a tiling Window Manager, install Nix OS, and you'll never look back.

 {% include quotes/end.html %}

 Lorimer:

 {% include quotes/what_is_nix/jonathan_lorimer.html %}

 The package manager and the OS are so deeply ingrained because the whole point of an OS is to run software.
 So you can see why there's like a deep connection.
 But I actually think that using Nix to specify your configuration is a nice to have, but it doesn't get at this philosophical core that I think is just so beautiful.
 Now, I say this as someone who uses NixOS every day, I love it.
 The thing I hated about my Mac was it was always in a dirty state.
 From the moment I installed software.
 If I wanted to move Macs I had to reinstall everything.
 I never knew which version I was at.
 I never knew what I had to install.
 I stopped my Adobe subscription last year, and I haven't been able to get Adobe off my system.
 It's just been impossible.
 And so I've got this like Adobe cloud syncer using up tons of CPU in the background, and I just can't find a way to get rid of it.

 So I was a lifetime Mac user.
-And then I had been meaning to try out Linux, because, you know, I’d done software development, and all of our servers were Linux.
+And then I had been meaning to try out Linux, because, you know, I'd done software development, and all of our servers were Linux.
 And so I figured, you know, it was important to understand the environment that our code is running in.
 Now, having converted, I'm surprised that any developer uses Mac.
 I think it makes sense to be closer to what you're deploying your code to.

 So I did Arch Linux first, thinking that it would be a gateway into NixOS.
 But ironically, Arch Linux was the hardest thing I've ever done.
 It was extremely confusing.
 And I ended up totally breaking my system within a month, which obviously wasn't great, given that it was my main driver for work.
 And then I tried Nix OS and got it up and running really quickly.
 And you know, I've never looked back.
 I had none of the issues that I had with Arch.
 It's a way easier mental model, in my opinion.
-And so I would actually even recommend NixOS as a beginner Linux distro with the caveat that you need, like some programming experience to kind of work your way around Nix’s peculiarities.
+And so I would actually even recommend NixOS as a beginner Linux distro with the caveat that you need, like some programming experience to kind of work your way around Nix's peculiarities.

 {% include quotes/end.html %}